 We’ve created this health insurance guide to help you understand the industry and what your options are when purchasing your own insurance.

 Annual Deductible: This is the amount you have to pay for health care before your insurance company starts contributing to your out-of-pocket costs.

 COBRA: The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) allows individuals to continue benefits with their employer after they have ended their employment.
 The individual extending their coverage becomes responsible for 100 percent of the health insurance premium.

-Coinsurance: This is the percentage of cost that individuals pay for health care services.
+Coinsurance: This is the percentage of cost that individuals pay out-of-pocket for health care services.